Update for GPs in Coventry and Warwickshire regarding adult ADHD referrals: Learn more

 While we can accept referrals by email, using our online system will help ensure your patient's referral is processed accurately and efficiently, which could help reduce their assessment waiting time.

-• If you haven't recieved the verification email, please check for an email from Clinical Partners in your junk folder.
+• If you haven't recieved the email, please check for an email from Clinical Partners in your junk folder.

 • We will reach out to you if the patient's correct email address wasn't provided.